Detlew/PowerTOST/README.md

 print(expl, row.names = FALSE)
 #>               method  n   power seconds
 #>       key statistics 28 0.81116    0.16
-#>  subject simulations 28 0.81196    2.46
+#>  subject simulations 28 0.81196    2.47
 ```

-Simulating via the ‘key’ statistics is the method of choice.
-However,
+Simulating via the ‘key’ statistics is the method of choice for speed
-subject simulations are recommended if
+reasons.
+However, subject simulations are recommended if

   - the partial replicate design (TRR|RTR|RRT) is planned *and*
   - the special case of heterogenicity *CV<sub>wT</sub>* \>